Public Art Advisory Board Meeting Information

-The Public Art Advisory Board meets at 6:00 P.M. on the 2nd Monday of each month, or as needed, in the Executive Conference Room at the Marsac Building, 445 Marsac Avenue.
+The Public Art Advisory Board generally meets at 5:00 P.M. on the 2nd Monday of each month, or as needed, in the Executive Conference Room at the Marsac Building, 445 Marsac Avenue.
 For more information contact Executive Director, Park City Summit County Arts Council 435-647-9747.
-Select to see current agenda.

 Public Art Advisory Board